EternalRival/RSSchool-NodeJS2023Q2/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing <http://localhost:4000/doc/>.
 For more information about OpenAPI/Swagger please visit <https://swagger.io/>.
+>An `application/json` format should be used for request and response body.

 ## Testing